 2. Blue Lagoon

-In the Reykjanes peninsula, in the south-west of Iceland, you’ll find the famous Blue Lagoon.
-Gracing promotional adverts, Instagram snaps, and inspirational posters, the Blue Lagoon is one of Iceland’s premier attraction sites, and we promise you that the attention is well deserved.
+In the Reykjanes peninsula, in the south-west of Iceland, you’ll find the iconic Blue Lagoon.
+Gracing Instagram posts and promotional ads alike, the Blue Lagoon is one of Iceland’s premier attraction sites.
+And we promise you the attention is well-deserved.

 The Blue Lagoon is a geothermal spa, a hot spring fed by the nearby geothermal plant, meaning the water sits comfortable around 39°C (102°F).
 Set against a dark lava field background, the milky water is ethereal in contrast.
 Truly relaxing, beautiful and iconic, it is a must-see.

-Because of its location, near the airport, and a short bus journey from Reykjavík, it is ideal to add on to your trip to Iceland, either at the beginning or at the end of your travels.
+Because of its location near the airport, but also a short journey from Reykjavík, it is ideal to add on to your trip, either at the beginning or at the end of your Iceland travels.

 3. Golden Circle

-Whether you take the wheel on a self-drive or decide to join a guided group tour, all Icelandic roads (and, in particular, the Ring Road) lead to the Golden Circle.
+Whether you take the wheel on a self-drive trip or decide to join a guided group tour, the Golden Circle should be on your road plan at least once in a lifetime.
 Enwrapped in this region is the historical heart of Iceland, and some of its most incredible (and famous) natural sites, including impressive waterfalls, geysers, and hot springs.

 Be inspired at Þingvellir National Park